LearnOnDemandSystems/docs/lod/browser-capabilities.md

 ## Firefox Browser and Labs using ESX Fabric

 In some cases, the Firefox browser can cause repeating characters when typing in a lab that is using the ESX lab fabric.

+## Using Windows or Linux-based Virtual Machine with macOS

+When using a Windows-based virtual machine on a computer running macOS, the Command key may need to be used instead of the Control key in some scenarios.
+If the Control key is not functioning as expected, please try using the Command key instead.